pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 `AsRef` is for cheap reference to reference conversions.
-However, one of the most common ways its used is to make functions generic over whether they take ownership or not:
+However, one of the most common ways it's used is to make functions generic over whether they take ownership or not:

 ```rust
 // accepts: